-We all know yes, that at different times bass can be caught with different methods.
+We all know yes, that at different times bass can be caught with many different methods.
 All anglers have their preferences and the more sporting the method employed the more the weather will impact negatively upon that method.
 It will force you into circumstances where you need to ‘angle’ much more creatively and efficiently.
 By combining the environmental impact and the challenges that the weather creates for lure and especially fly-fishing, this fusion of influences must somehow manage to enhance the experience by transforming the customer beyond the angling difficulty.
 What is achieved easily in bass fishing is often forgotten quickly with little or no understanding of its significance, this is true of technique, local information and angling presentations.
 There is always much more than this that needs to be felt.

-In other words, it’s not always easy to come to Wexford to catch bass at the drop of a hat.
-It can take time and effort, patience and depending on circumstances this could be days, weeks or even years.
+In other words, it was not always easy to come to Wexford to catch bass at the drop of a hat.
+It could take time and effort, patience and depending on circumstances this could have been days, weeks or even years.

 DOES SHINE AND EVERY FISH IS BIG